continuent/continuent-tools-hadoop/README.md

 1. Run map/reduce operation to generate a materialized view.
 This invokes the materialize utility.
 1. Compare data using Bristlecone dc command.

-The inteface is shown below:
+The interface is shown below:

 	$ bin/load-reduce-check -h
 	Usage: load-reduce-check[.rb] [options]